microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 };
 ```

-Because JavaScript supports classes and object-orient programming, so does TypeScript - a interface declaration can also be used with classes:
+Because JavaScript supports classes and object-orient programming, so does TypeScript - an interface declaration can also be used with classes:

 ```ts twoslash
 interface User {